ANA-Illinois Legislative Platform

 • Articulate, advocate and provide workforce advocacy solutions to equip nurses in shaping their work environment toward patient and nurse safety.

-• Support regulations that require resources including education and equipment for safe patient handling.
+• Support regulations that require resources, including education and equipment for safe patient handling and workplace safety standards.

 • Legislation that would provide rehabilitation and return to work of nurses impaired by drugs or alcohol.